gravitational/teleport/rfd/0150-ssh-connection-resumption.md

 It's possible to fill the replay buffer on the remote side of a resumable connection just by not acknowledging any received data; such memory consumption can only be achieved by tricking the remote side into sending the data (which is not very realistic pre-SSH authentication, but should be kept in mind if this ends up being used to resume other protocols), and can only really last until some timeout that closes the connection anyway.
 As a big replay buffer is only required for throughput, it's also possible to limit the buffer size until the SSH handshake is successful.

 The connection limit for a given source address should be reduced upon receiving a connection but should not be increased again until the connection is properly cleaned up by the server or until a new underlying connection replaces the old one.
-This should be documented, as it might cause issues if connection limits are deliberately kept very low.
+This should be documented, as it might cause issues if connection limits are deliberately kept very low and some connection ends up being lost or not terminated correctly.

 ## Future development